-Note: The Mersey River above Lake Rowallan is a designated wild rainbow trout river fishery and is open from the Saturday nearest the 1st October to the Sunday nearest 31st May.
+Note: The Mersey River above Lake Rowallan is a designated rainbow trout fishery and is open from the Saturday nearest the 1st October to the Sunda nearest 31st May.

-Species Minimum size Bag limit Brown trout, Rainbow trout 220 mm 12
+Species Minimum size Bag limit

+Brown trout, Rainbow trout 300 mm 12

+River blackfish 220 mm 12

-$\ensuremath{^{}}$ Combined daily bag limit of 12.
+Combined daily bag limit of 12.